favo/pintomind-pi-os/README.md

 The finished image is now placed in the `PinToMindOS/src/workspace` directory, and can be flashed to a Raspberry Pi as-is.

+## Options
+If you want a different splash screen, simply replace the splash.png in the `/PinToMindOS/src/modules/pintomindos/filesystem/home/pi` directory with your own.
+The image should preferably have a 1920x1080 resolution.

 ## Problems
 - If you get an error about `/distro/config` not found, try running `docker-compose down` and then `docker-compose up -d` again.
 There seems to be some problem with volume mounts